 One issue always comes up, and often it is the first point made.
 ‘But what about those who can’t digitally self-serve?’
 I think this is an interesting question worth delving in to somewhat.
 There is lots of useful data, not least that compiled by the Office of National Statistics (ONS), which found that only 10% of UK adults are “internet non-users”.
 As you would expect the number varies across a range of different slices whether that is by geography, age, ethnicity, wealth, economic activity, disability, etc. But, whichever way you cut the ONS data, those who are counted as internet non-users are always in the minority.
 My question is: what about the majority?

 I think that as a sector we have built our service models around the needs of a different minority, our most demanding customers, for the last 40 years.
 I understand why and how this happened but there are significant consequences from this focus.
 The effects of this perspective can be seen not only in how services are designed, generally into more expensive, enforcement focused structures and methods, but also in organisational cultures.
 I have seen digital transformations slowly but surely undermined by organisational cultures rooted in focussing on the most demanding minority.

 So, what is the alternative?

 Firstly, let’s focus on the majority of customers, who do have internet access, do use that access to learn more about services and also use that access for internet banking.

-Let’s take the time to understand more about which customers will find it more difficult to access services online and our most demanding customers and let’s create carefully tailored approaches for those people.
+Let’s also pay equal heed to those who will find digital service challenging.
+Let’s take the time to understand more about which customers find it more difficult to access services online and our most demanding customers and let’s create carefully tailored approaches for those people.